jessecambon/jessecambon.github.io/_posts/2019-11-08-tidygeocoder-demo.markdown

 | Washington Monument          | 2 15th St NW, Washington, DC 20024             | 38.88979 | \-77.03291 |

-Next we will use the [OpenStreetMap](https://cran.r-project.org/package=OpenStreetMap) package to make a street map of Washington, DC.
+Now that we have the coordinates we want to plot, we will use the [OpenStreetMap](https://cran.r-project.org/package=OpenStreetMap) package to make a map of DC.

 ```r
 library(OpenStreetMap)